 As businesses mature, the potential for stagnation increases.
 And, while you may have a captivated audience of loyal buyers, in order to grow, you may need to determine ways to expand your market, opening it up to new customers.

 One way to do this is to revisit how you package, market, and sell your product or service.
 Are there other potential markets that can benefit from the solution(s) your business provides?
 Or, is there a product or service that you can add to expand your reach and your revenue?
+What about new apps or services you could use to reach out to potential customers?

 8. Improve Your Online Presence